 We read, challenge and debate.
 This is where we share our thoughts.

-Welcome to the first edition of ‘de-cooded’, a monthly digest of the latest news and events in business, viewed from the angle of leadership and organisational culture.
+Welcome to the first edition of ‘de-cooded’, a regular digest of the latest news and events in business, viewed from the angle of leadership and organisational culture.
 At Coode Associates, we believe that how people think, interact and behave in organisations are major drivers of success.
 Yet these topics are not well understood and are often relegated (and delegated) to a peripheral topic or an after-thought with leadership teams usually preferring a focus on the more familiar financial measures of performance.
 The de-cooded blog is intended to correct that imbalance and bring the world of leadership and culture into the foreground of current events and business – where we think it belongs.

 This edition focuses on the twin challenge faced by many organisations today: that of stimulating growth following an extended period of retrenchment amid the dissolving of a stable world order which had quietly underpinned the last 50 years of growth.
 The macro-political landscape is leaning away from openness and global trade, creating a more unpredictable, multi-polar world presenting companies with unprecedented challenges.
 We will explore the implications of both dynamics below.

 Since the financial crisis, business has been in a ‘perfect storm’ of lower growth, government indebtedness, increased regulation, a down-turn in the commodity cycle and over-capacity, all leading to substantial restructuring both within and between businesses.
 This has meant that growth has had less of a focus than reducing costs, efficiency and restoring companies’ balance sheets.
 Growth is now returning to the foreground with many aiming to grow amid the continuing economic uncertainty.
 Some are turning to acquisition to solve this puzzle (we’ll touch on the recent surge in M&A later), but all are realising that generating sustained growth will require a fundamental shift in both organisational focus as well as mindset.